-In his political work, Merz specialized on public finances, security and family policy, becoming deputy group leader for the conservative bloc in 1998.
+In his political work, Merz specialized in public finances, security, and family policy, becoming deputy group leader for the conservative bloc in 1998.
 When the then group chairman Wolfgang Schäuble stepped down in 2000, Merz became his successor.
 He was opposition leader for two years before Angela Merkel took over this position in 2002.

 Merz remained deputy group leader for two more years.
 In 2004 he resigned because of differences over economic policy within the party leadership.
 In the summer of 2009, Merz announced that he would take time out from politics and would not stand for re-election to the Bundestag.